broadinstitute/catch/README.md

 ## Citation

-For details on how CATCH works, please refer to our [preprint](https://doi.org/10.1101/279570).
-If you find CATCH useful to your work, please cite our preprint as:
+For details on how CATCH works, please refer to our publication in [Nature Biotechnology](https://www.nature.com/articles/s41587-018-0006-x).
+If you find CATCH useful to your work, please cite our paper as:
   * Metsky HC and Siddle KJ _et al_.
-Capturing diverse microbial sequence with comprehensive and scalable probe design. bioRxiv 279570. doi: https://doi.org/10.1101/279570 (2018).
+Capturing sequence diversity in metagenomes with comprehensive and scalable probe design. _Nature Biotechnology_, **37**(2), 160&ndash;168 (2019). doi: 10.1038/s41587-018-0006-x

 ## License